 This limit is company-wide as every Target store is connected with the same computer system.

 For items purchased after 90 days or longer than one year if it was a baby registry or Target-branded item, you are unlikely to receive a refund.
 Although it is against store policy to do a refund at this point, some parents have reported that they were still able to return an item after speaking to customer service.
 In some cases, the amount they were offered was less than the normal price though.

 If the diapers are truly in good condition and you have a receipt, I would plead your case to the manager on duty if customer service denies your return initially.
 If all else fails, go for an exchange.

 Exchanging diapers at Target

 Exchanges will mostly follow the same rules for returns.
 If you have a receipt and it has been less than 90 days, you’ll be fine.

 After that, it will depend on the same variables as a return would.
 In some cases, you would have to take credit on a merchandise return card rather than exchanging an item outright.

-Can you return opened diapers to target?
+Can I return an opened box of diapers to Target?

 If you have a receipt and it has been less than 90 days (or a year for qualifying items) then the answer is probably yes.
 You are way more likely to get a refund for an open package of diapers if it is because of a product defect, allergic reaction, or some other serious issue the diapers caused for you or your baby.